 The Tuition Assistance application process occurs at the same time as application for admissions.
 However, the decisions to accept and to award assistance are separate.

-Priority for Tuition Assistance to incoming students is given first to initial admits that meet the priority application deadline.
+Priority for Tuition Assistance to incoming students is given first to initial admits that meet the application deadline.

 Renewal of Tuition Assistance is based on continued financial need, and new forms and tax returns must be submitted each year.
 All Tuition Assistance awards are contingent upon payment in full of the prior year’s account.